UCAT ANZ Test Day

 Student ID cards/ employer ID cards, bus/ train passes and library cards will NOT be accepted under any circumstances.

 If you arrive without the correct ID, or the name on your account and identification do not match, you will not be able to test.
-You will lose your test fee and you will have to pay for a new test appointment on another day.
+You will lose your test fee and you will have to pay to re-book a test appointment on another day.
 This will be difficult towards the end of testing when availability of test appointments will be limited.

 During the check-in process:

 - You will be asked to read the UCAT ANZ Consortium Examination Rules and sign to confirm that you understand them.
 It is a good idea to familiarise yourself with these rules before your appointment as they explain what you need to do if you experience any issues during your test.